nightmode/feri/docs/advanced/api/config.md

 }
 ```

 Note: Feri will only generate a source map when the file it is based on needs to be built.
-Running `feri --republish` or `feri --forcebuild` **once** after enabling sourceMaps will ensure their creation.
+Running `feri --republish` or `feri --forcebuild` once after enabling sourceMaps will ensure their creation.

 ## config.includeFileTypes

 Type: `array`

 Used by [watch.buildOne](watch.md#buildone) to know which file types may use includes.
+Any array items should be a file extension string without a dot like `txt` or `js`.

 ```js
 config.includeFileTypes = []